 Alicia Vikander

-Alicia Vikander built a rare lane where European arthouse discipline, Hollywood scale, and physically exact screen work all make sense inside the same career.
-Born in Gothenburg and trained seriously in ballet before injuries pushed her toward acting full time, she broke first in Sweden through Pure and Andra Avenyn before the early 2010s run of A Royal Affair, Anna Karenina, and Ex Machina turned her into one of the most in-demand international actors of her generation.
+Alicia Vikander built a rare lane where European arthouse discipline, studio scale, and physically exact screen work all make sense inside the same career.
+After breaking out in Sweden through Pure and Andra Avenyn, she moved into an international run that included A Royal Affair, Ex Machina, and the Academy Award-winning turn in The Danish Girl.

 Gallery